MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 ### Q: Can I trigger these runs and view the results in Microsoft Test Manager?

-**A:** No. MTM will not support running automated tests against Team Foundation builds.
+**A:** No. Microsoft Test Manager will not support running automated tests against Team Foundation builds.
 It only works in the web-based interface for Azure Pipelines and TFS.
 All new manual and automated testing product development investments will be in the web-based interface.
-No further development is planned for MTM.
+No further development is planned for Microsoft Test Manager.
 See [Guidance on Microsoft Test Manager usage](../../test/mtm/guidance-mtm-usage.md).

 ### Q: I have multiple testers in my team.
 Can they run tests from different test suites or test plans in parallel using the same release pipeline?